Food and Drink

 Paula Deen’s The Lady and Sons

 While we were living in Spain, eating incredible, organic dishes fresh off the fields, the Paula Deen Phenomenon was sweeping America.
-And by the time we moved to Savannah, she had become a bona fide celebrity.

 Read more